fengluisobel/Laura-lufeng.github.io/personal Tailor/aboutMe.md

-# 👋 Hi, I'm Laura Feng, a motivated data analyst.
-I am passionate about building models to solve problems.
-Relevant skills include problem solving, programming and creative thinking.

-- 👀 I’m interested in ⌨️coding | 💪gym and musical
+#### 👋 Hi, I’m Laura Feng, an experienced project manager with extensive knowledge in the reinsurance industry.I am a CPCU and well-versed in mainstream catastrophe risk modeling.
+#### I excel in leveraging AI-driven technologies and extensive project experience to solve problems.My skills include excellent communication, project management expertise, and proficiency in multiple programming languages.

+- 👀 I have a strong interest in ⌨️ coding, 💪 fitness, and music.
+I am a regular runner and have participated in several half-marathons.
+My next goal is to train for and complete a full marathon.
-- I'm interested in technologies for process automation such as `Python` , `R` , `VBA`, and expoloring visualization.
+- I specialize in process automation using technologies such as `Python`, `R`,`VBA`, `Power BI`, and `Tableau`, and I enjoy exploring data visualization.
-- If you are interested in my blog or project, feel free to contact me through the contact details below, welcome to discuss great and interesting automation technologies.
-Think Big, Start Small, Learn Fast.
+- If you are interested in my blog or projects, feel free to contact me through the details below.
+I look forward to discussing exciting AI automation technologies with you.